OmphileMorwane/CDV01_Career_Goals_Reflection_OMPMOR404_BCL2401_GroupE_OmphileMorwane_CDV01/README.md

    - Take care of my mental, physical and emotional health.
 Eat healthy, read books, exercise and have enough sleep so that I can function at my optimun to reach my goals.
    - Networking.
-   - Study other languages like python, once i have polished my knowledge in javascript.
+   - Study other languages like python, once i have polished my knowledge in Javascript.
    - Obtain a Bioinformatic certication and GLP certificate to assist me obtain an entry level position in the Clinical research field.
    - Code on a daily basis.